-When one fantasizes about bacon...which we do a lot around here...what generally comes to mind is a massive caveman style thick cut bacon strip.
-A formidable strip is a deliciously wonderful thing, no doubt about it, but focusing all your bacon love on strips alone misses a technicolor rainbow of ways bacon can be used as an ingredient, boosting the YUM! factor in your vegetable dishes, salads, pastas, sauces, hors d’oeuvres, fried rice, cocktails and more.
+When fantasizing about bacon—a frequent pastime around here—I often conjure up images of huge caveman style thick-cut bacon strips.
+A formidable strip is a deliciously wonderful thing, no doubt about it.
+But focusing all your bacon love on strips alone misses the technicolor rainbow of shapes and sizes bacon can be cut and used as an ingredient, boosting the YUM! factor in everything from vegetables to salads, pastas, sauces, hors d’oeuvres, fried rice, cocktails and more.
 As you can imagine, I’ve cooked with A LOT of different bacon styles.
 Turns out my all-time favorite is one French chefs have been cooking with for centuries, but is curiously missing from the American palette: Bacon Lardons.